 - Patients with pulmonary hypertension (PH) in the Updated Nice Classification Groups 2-5, or PAH Group 1 subgroups not covered by the inclusion criteria (e.g., associated with portal hypertension [1.4.3] or with schistosomiasis [1.4.5])

-- The patient is currently taking oral prostacyclin analogues or agonists, including treprostinil and selexipag
+- The patient is currently taking oral or IV prostacyclin analogues or agonists, including treprostinil and selexipag.

 - The patient has had any PAH medication (except for anticoagulants) discontinued within 14 days of Baseline.